silverOwl101/Employee-Management-System-API/README.md

 ---

 <h2 id="authorization-rbac">🛂 Authorization (RBAC)</h2>

-Perfect 🚀 — here’s a **Markdown block** you can paste directly into your README file.

-It shows the RBAC policies in a **CRUD-style table** so it’s easy for recruiters/devs to skim:

----

-## 🔐 Authorization (RBAC)

 This API uses **Role-Based Access Control (RBAC)** with **ASP.NET Core Authorization Policies**.
 Each endpoint requires a specific claim with value `"true"` in the user’s token.